Toeplitz Quantization for Non-commutating Symbol Spaces such as $SU_q(2)$: Canonical Commutation Relations

 \begin{definition} Let $\pi: \mathcal{F} \to \mathcal{CCR}$ be as above.
 Then we define the ideal of {\rm canonical commutation relations} (CCR) in $\mathcal{F}$ to be $\mathcal{R}:= \ker \pi$. \end{definition}

 This seems to be as far as one can go before getting down to the details of picking ideal generators of $\mathcal{R}$.
-It appears to be impossible to do this step in a functorial way.
+It appears to be impossible to do that next step in a functorial way in this general setting.
 But it is reasonable to say that any minimal set of algebra generators of $\mathcal{R}$ is a set of CCR.
 Notice that such a set need not be unique in general.
 So we are still some ways from having the typical situation found in most studies of CCRs.

 We now discuss the well known, standard CCRs of quantum mechanics in $\mathbb{R}^n$ in this setting.
 These are given by the generators $A_1, \dots A_n, A_1^\dag, \dots , A_n^\dag$ together with the relations (the standard CCR):